 In cash games, you should probably have somewhere around 25 to 30 buy-ins for the limit you would like to play.
 Keeping with that goal, if you have $500 to play poker, you could comfortably play the $10 buy-in level, moving up to $25 NL when you get to around $750.
 No doubt you are not going to be making a whole lot at these levels, but ideally, you’d like to get to at least the $25 NL level to make any reasonable money (the goal is to play the higher levels of course).
 You have to start somewhere though.

 Whenever you get around 25 or 30 for the next level you should decide when to start playing at the higher level.
+It is vital for the health of your bankroll to move right back down if the move-up doesn’t go well.
+It is not unusual to move up and down more than once before becoming a fixture at a new level.

 Some people prefer tournaments instead of ring cash games.
 Make sure if you choose this that you research bankroll management for tournaments, as it is a little different than cash games.
 However, if you are really playing for more steady income, then cash games are definitely the best option.
 That way you can play a fairly low variance style, which most agree is a tight-aggressive style, earning rakeback and clearing bonuses in the process.
 Be sure not to overlook this important aspect of grinding cash poker games.